 cultivating hope, support, and success

-A future where stigma and stereotypes are overcome by an empowered community focused on cultivating hope, support, and success for all people affected by the challenges of substance use disorders and addictive behaviors.
+We focus on cultivating hope, support, and success for all people affected by the challenges of substance use disorders and addictive behaviors, and we envision a future where stigma and stereotypes are overcome by an empowered community.

 As a 501(c)3 non-profit organization, our center depends on donations and grants to continue offering free programs and supports.
 Donations are always welcome.